drganjoo/p1_navigation/Report.md

 2. Duel DQN can be implemented

 3. How does training change with different values of α and β is unclear and needs to be looked into.

+4. Try to solve the environment by using raw screen pixels.

 ## Instructions on how to setup